QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

 print("hf = ", hf, ",np.sum(hf) = ", np.sum(hf))
 ```

-A little later we'll explain some advantages that come from using the scipy_signal program fftconvolve rather than the numpy program convolve.
+A little later we'll explain some advantages that come from using `scipy.signal.ftconvolve` rather than `numpy.convolve`.numpy program convolve.

-They provide the same answers but fftconvolve is much faster.
+They provide the same answers but `scipy.signal.ftconvolve` is much faster.

 That's why we rely on it later in this lecture.

-## Approximating log normal distributions
+## Approximating Distributions

 Let's provide an example.